NFL Rumors: George Kittle Wants Big Money, Not Close To New Deal With 49ers

 In 2019, Kittle led the 49ers in receiving yards (1,053) and receiving touchdowns (5) even though he missed two games.

-2020 is the final year of Kittle’s rookie contract, and he will make $735,000 based on that deal.
-Austin Hooper signed a new deal with the Cleveland Browns during the offseason, and it was the largest for a tight end with $42 million over four years.
+This is the final year of Kittle’s rookie contract, and he will make $735,000 based on that deal.
+Austin Hooper signed a new deal with the Cleveland Browns during the offseason, and it was the largest for a tight end, with $42 million over four years.

 As things currently stand, Hunter Henry will make the most money as a tight end during the 2020 season.
 The Los Angeles Chargers assigned the franchise tag to him, which will earn him $10,607,000 for the upcoming season.